 Orange phrases are detected on the right, but not on the left: The language model generated this text, but it was not found in the original text.
 This might be due to re-phrasing or synonym usage, but it might also indicate cases of hallucinations.

 It is possible to rewrite only parts of a post, rather than rewriting the whole post at once.
 To do this, simply select text in the block editor.
 Only the selected blocks (1) will be sent to the language model.
-The current mode, whether the model should work with the whole article or only with some blocks, is also communicated via the sidebar panel (2).
+The rewrite button (2) will show the number of selected blocks to indicate that a partial rewrite will happen.
+This also applied to rewrite action buttons.